Categories

 About Kimberly Ketcham kim

-Kimberly Ketcham is the Marketing & Communications Director for the Washington State Historical Society, which includes the Washington State History Museum, the State Capital Museum and Outreach Center, and the Washington State Research Center.
+Kimberly Ketcham is the Marketing & Communications Director for the Washington State Historical Society, which includes the Washington State History Museum, and the Washington State Research Center.
 Kimberly is also a published writer with over 25 years of experience, writing for a variety of publications.
 Currently, she is a cuisine writer for Showcase Magazine and is authoring a slice-of-life humor book on raising her four children in a multi-generational household.
 She presented at the Western Museum Association Conference on the marketing techniques used for an exhibition about infamous hijacker D.B.
 Cooper, which gained international attention and won the Washington Museum Association’s Award for Exhibit Excellence.
 She will be presenting at the Western Museum Association Conference again in 2014 on collaborative marketing efforts for arts and culture institutions, and she teaches seminars on creative and effective marketing and communications techniques for smaller museums.

 Leave a Reply